Greco Belgica: Political career

+Manila City Councilor

 He was elected as Councilor of the City of Manila in 2004 at the age of 26 and was nicknamed "Batang Magaling".
 He lost reelection in 2007.

+2013 National Elections

 Belgica ran as a candidate in the 2013 Philippine Senate election under the newly accredited Democratic Party of the Philippines, but failed to win a seat.

 One of Belgica's campaign promises was a flat tax system for the Philippines; in particular, a simple, one-time, and one kind tax of not more than 10% only on net income on both individual and business profits.
 He also espouses belief in a limited and decentralized form of government, a free market, and Christian fundamentalism.
 He leads the campaign to convert the PDAF and other discretionary funds of politicians to tuition vouchers for all students and capital for families, individuals and businessmen.
 He believes that money and resources should be in the hands of people and not with politicians and government.

-Belgica is the Founder of the Truth and Justice Coalition (TJC), a non-stock, non-profit non-government organization which envisions a progressive government where corruption is abhorred and public accountability prevails.
+Belgica is the founder of the Truth and Justice Coalition (TJC), a non-stock, non-profit non-government organization which envisions a progressive government where corruption is abhorred and public accountability prevails.

+2016 National Elections

 In the 2016 Senate election, he ran again for a senate seat as an independent candidate and supported Rodrigo Duterte for President.
 But again, he failed to win a seat.

+In September 2017, Belgica along with the Volunteers Against Crime and Corruption (VACC) accused Sen. Sonny Trillanes of using his pork barrel for ghost projects.
+Trillanes dared Belgica to get a Commission on Audit report, and file a case at the Ombudsman.

+Belgica on March 24, 2016, filed a disbarment case against Ombudsman Conchita Carpio Morales over her decision to drop all administrative and criminal cases against former President Benigno Aquino III over the Disbursement Acceleration Program.
+The Supreme Court dropped all the charges within the few days, indicating that Belgica's complaint is flawed.